liss-h/single-gpu-passthrough/README.md

 - **Related:** If you **don't** want to use [gnome-session-restore](https://github.com/Clueliss/gnome-session-restore) remove or comment out the lines mentioning it.

-- If you **don't** use the `pipewire` audio server edit the lines mentioning `pipewire` and `pipewire-pulse` accordingly.

-- If you have more than two files in `/sys/class/vtconsole` you need to add additional lines where they are mentioned.

 <br>

 ## Creating the Directory Structure